corona-warn-app/cwa-server/docs/DISTRIBUTION.md

 divided into different sub-categories:

 - Some general configuration, which isn't divided into sub-categories
-- `paths` - Local Paths, that are used during the export creation
+- `paths` - Local paths, that are used during the export creation
 - `tek-export` - Configuration for the exported archive, that is saved on the S3-compatible storage
-- `api` - API Configuration, configures the API, which is used by the mobile app to query diagnosis keys
+- `api` - API configuration, configures the API, which is used by the mobile app to query diagnosis keys
-- `signature` - Signature Configuration, used for signing the exports
+- `signature` - Signature configuration, used for signing the exports
 - `objectstore` - Configuration for the S3 compatible object storage

 ## Object Store

-The communication with the S3 compatible object storage, that is hosted by Deutsche Telekom is done through the AWS SDK v2.
-The files, that will be updated to the S3 compatible storage are created on local storage first (output path defined in application configuration) and are then uploaded to the storage provider.
+The communication with the S3 compatible object storage, that is hosted by Deutsche Telekom is achieved through AWS SDK v2.
+The files, that will be uploaded to the S3 compatible storage are created on local storage first (output path defined in application configuration) and are then uploaded to the storage provider.

 ### Headers